Skip to product information

 A+ = very good

-Very beautiful elastic bracelet composed of 5-6mm brown tourmaline balls (dravite)
+Very beautiful elastic bracelet made of 5-6mm brown tourmaline (dravite) balls

 Tourmaline comes in various shades.
-They can also be two-tone or multi-colored.
-There is a wide variety of tourmalines, in different colors, from opaque to transparent, with striated or hexagonal structures.
+They can also be bicolored or multicolor.
+There is a wide variety of tourmalines, of different colors, from opaque to transparent, with striated or hexagonal structures.
 It has a rhombohedral crystal system.
-It is a magmatic and metamorphic rock which may come from hydrothermal deposits.
+It is an igneous and metamorphic rock that can come from hydrothermal deposits.

-Thus, there are several kinds of tourmalines with varied compositions such as magnesium silicates, sodium silicates, iron, clay, fluorides and borosilicate.
-Tourmalines are actually an entire family of stones, which have the same internal structure, but differ in chemical composition and therefore in color and appearance.
+So, there are several types of tourmalines with various compositions such as magnesium silicates, sodium silicates, iron silicates, clay silicates, fluorides and borosilicate.
+Tourmalines are actually a whole family of stones, which have the same internal structure, but differ in chemical composition and therefore in color and appearance.

 The main deposits are located in Brazil, Afghanistan, Australia, Brazil, Russia, Thailand, Burma, Madagascar, India, and the United States.

-Brown tourmaline or dravite is a variety of brown or mahogany colored tourmaline, sometimes so dark that it is confused with black tourmaline.
+Brown tourmaline or dravite is a variety of tourmaline of brown or mahogany color, sometimes so dark that it is confused with black tourmaline.
 It is a mineral of the cyclosilicate family, hydroxylated with sodium, aluminum and magnesium.

 In addition to the elements in its formula, brown tourmaline may contain impurities of iron, manganese, titanium, calcium, chromium, vanadium, potassium and fluorine.
-It is especially appreciated for its high magnesium content.
+It is especially valued for its high magnesium content.

 This mineral is found mainly in crystalline limestone rocks or in dolomites, or even in mafic igneous rocks (for the record: mafic: refers to a rock or mineral rich in iron and magnesium).

-Discovered in 1883 in Slovenia, brown tourmaline also goes by the name dravite because of the river where it was found in abundance.
+Discovered in 1883 in Slovenia, brown tourmaline is also called dravite because of the river where it was found in abundance.
 This river is called Drava and is located in Slovenia and Austria.

 Brown tourmaline stands out with its transparent appearance.
 It has a rhombohedral crystal system and has a hardness of 7 to 7.5 on the Mohs scale.
-For comparison, diamond has the highest hardness, 10 on this same scale.
+For comparison, diamond has the highest hardness, which is 10 on the same scale.

 The main deposits are located in Brazil, etc.

-An anchor stone, brown tourmaline gives a sense of responsibility and a full awareness of reality.
+An anchoring stone, brown tourmaline gives a sense of responsibility and a full awareness of reality.
 It offers its wearer the opportunity to fully enjoy life and the present moment, without worrying about the past or the future.
-It inspires a more stable, ordered and structured life.
+It inspires a more stable, orderly and structured life.

-Furthermore, brown tourmaline is known to stimulate creativity.
+Brown tourmaline is also known to stimulate creativity.
 It is perfect for artists or those who love to create.
 It is said to free the mind and imagination.
-It also increases memorization skills.
+It also increases memory skills.

 It is also a stone of protection against negative energies such as anger, resentment and hatred.
 It keeps harmful people away from the environment of the wearer of brown tourmaline.